plusmouse/plusmouse/README.md

 - [Craft Info Anywhere](https://github.com/plusmouse/CraftInfoAnywhere) - See the cost to craft and the reagents needed on the tooltip of any item

 You can support me in my efforts by sponsoring me [on Github](https://github.com/sponsors/plusmouse) or subscribing to [my Patreon](https://www.patreon.com/plusmouse)

+### Development Policy
+1. For features, if it requires lots of explanation to get to the point of why it might be useful, scrap it 😛
+2. There must be zero setup to get started 🥳